Prabhuapr1984/cb-windows10-1511-level1/README.md

     - section_19 (PowerShell), Note: this section is option configuration as these settings are applicable when the user is logged on.
     - security_policy (It uses native 'secedit.exe' tool to apply .inf based configuration which will create based on attributed=> sec_policy.rb)

-## Can use other deployment tool to harden the server to complies with CIS level1?
+## Can use other deployment tools to harden the windows 10 to complies with CIS level1?

 ```ruby